DeepExtremes/txyXAI/readme.md

   - `XAI_attribute.py`: Code for performing attribution
   - `XAI_plot.py`: Code for plotting attributions for 1D, 2D (using 3D plot), 3D, and N-D data
   - `XAI_utils.py`: Utilities
-  - `XAI_deepextremes_loader.py`: Custom dataset for EarthExtremes to feed `XAI.py` the data that it needs to peform XAI.
+  - `XAI_deepextremes_loader.py`: Custom dataset for DeepExtremeCubes to feed `XAI.py` the data that it needs to peform XAI.
 It is an absract class as some information is left by the user to be implemented depeding on their model (e.g. the model in this repo or the model in  [`earthnet_models_pytorch`](https://github.com/earthnet2021/earthnet-models-pytorch/tree/melanie-de)
   - `model_manager.py`: Contains class `ModelManager` for managing the training and evaluation of general pytorch lightning models
   - `model_xytmodel.py`: Contains abstract class `xytModel` implementing a pytorch lightning model for dealing with spatio-temporal data.
 It can be especialized by any suitable backend, such as `xytConvLSTM` and `xytConvTransformer`.
 This file also contains custom metrics and losses
   - `model_convLSTM.py`: convLSTM generic model
   - `model_transformer.py`: transformer generic model
-  - `data_loader.py`: A dataloader for EarthExtremes dataset, but defined in a generic way to be easily adaptable to other spatio-temporal problems
+  - `data_loader.py`: A dataloader for DeepExtremeCubes dataset, but defined in a generic way to be easily adaptable to other spatio-temporal problems
   - `data_utils.py`: A collection of utilities for handling data
-  - `aggregateevents.py`: Custom script to aggregate the events in the EarthExtremes dataset (a custom preprocessing step)
+  - `aggregateevents.py`: Custom script to aggregate the events in the DeepExtremeCubes dataset (a custom preprocessing step)
-- `/subsets` contains additional metadata about the EarthExtremes dataset
+- `/subsets` contains additional metadata about the DeepExtremeCubes dataset
-  - `bad_cubes_final.txt`: EarthExtremes Cube IDs with problems (either no ERA5 data, no Sentinel2, empty, or other reasons)
+  - `bad_cubes_final.txt`: DeepExtremeCubes Cube IDs with problems (either no ERA5 data, no Sentinel2, empty, or other reasons)
   - `demc_full_10groups_50km.csv` File containing the splits for K-fold cross validation of the model
-- `training.ipynb` training and validation for a txyXAI model trained on EarthExtremes
+- `training.ipynb` training and validation for a txyXAI model trained on DeepExtremeCubes
 - `xai.ipynb` performs a variety of XAI tasks on that model
-- `xai_emp.ipynb` performs a variety of XAI tasks on a model trained on EarthExtremes using [`earthnet_models_pytorch`](https://github.com/earthnet2021/earthnet-models-pytorch/tree/melanie-de) instead.
+- `xai_emp.ipynb` performs a variety of XAI tasks on a model trained on DeepExtremeCubes using [`earthnet_models_pytorch`](https://github.com/earthnet2021/earthnet-models-pytorch/tree/melanie-de) instead.
 This serves as an example of how you could adapt the XAI to your own model.
-- `utils.ipynb` contains code for plotting [a map](#the-earthextremes-dataset) with all the minicubes in the EarhtExtremes dataset, for creating lists of bad cubes (either no ERA5 data, no Sentinel2, empty, or other reasons), etc.
+- `utils.ipynb` contains code for plotting [a map](#the-deepextremecubes-dataset) with all the minicubes in the EarhtExtremes dataset, for creating lists of bad cubes (either no ERA5 data, no Sentinel2, empty, or other reasons), etc.

 ## Installation instructions

-Download and install [mamba](https://mamba.readthedocs.io/en/latest/installation/mamba-installation.html) (or just use Anaconda / Miniconda, but mamba is much better)
+Download and install [mamba](https://mamba.readthedocs.io/en/latest/installation/mamba-installation.html) (or just use Anaconda / Miniconda)

 Now, yout can try to install the fixed-version packages using conda / mamba.